 Occipital neuralgia is a headache with pain that starts in the back of the neck or head and moves to the scalp.
-It involves the back of the head behind the ears.
-This headache is caused by a problem with specific nerves of the neck called occipital nerves.
+It happens due to a problem with the two occipital nerves in the neck.

 - Trauma to the back of the head

-Factors that may increase your chance of occipital neuralgia include:
+Things that may raise the chance of occipital neuralgia are:

-- Previous surgery to the head and neck
+- Prior surgery to the head and neck

-- Repetitive stress or strain on the neck
+- Repeat stress or strain on the neck

-Occipital neuralgia causes pain that often starts in the back of the neck or head and moves up the scalp.
-The pain can be sudden, sharp, burning, or throbbing.
-Length of time or frequency can vary from person to person.
-Numbness over the area is another common symptom.
+The main problem is pain that starts in the back of the neck or head and moves up the scalp.
+It may be sudden, sharp, burning, or throbbing.
+The area may also feel numb.
+How long it lasts differs in each person.

-Diagnosis can be confirmed with an occipital nerve block.
-A needle with numbing medication is inserted near the nerve.
-If pain is relieved within a few minutes of the injection, than the nerve is likely the cause of the problem.
+An occipital nerve block may be done.
+A needle with numbing medicine is inserted near the nerve.
+If it relieves pain, then the nerve is likely the cause of the problem.

 |CT Scan of the Head|